paigerodeghero/ComputerGameCodingCamp/day5.md

 - Day 5: Mini-Project (Andy, Paige)
     - Assign game programming partners
     - Paige and Andy pick the partners, someone you haven&#39;t worked with yet.
     - Determine 3 levels: advanced, medium, beginner of student.
-Put pairs together.
+Put teams together.
     - If we have an odd number, have one group of 3 people.
-    - Activity: Meeting your pair programming partner.
+    - Activity: Meeting your team.
       - Scaffold
         - What is your name?
         - How do you like to work together?